DSPN/azure-resource-manager-dse/singledc/README.md

 2.4 Next Steps

 Once you've deployed a cluster on Azure, there are a number of places you can go.
 This video covers what to do next.
 If you're not yet familiar with DataStax Enterprise and Cassandra, the courses at https://academy.datastax.com/ may be helpful.

-3 Conclusion

-This document covers tha basics of getting up and running with DataStax Enterprise in Azure.
-We look forward to hearing about your experiences using DataStax Enterprise on Azure.
-Feel free to contact me at @benofben or ben.lackey@datastax.com with questions or comments.